dadhi/DryIoc/docs/DryIoc.Docs/ThreadSafety.md

 ## Locking is only used for reused service creation

+### Update: Since DryIoc v4.5 `lock` is no longer used for creation of scoped and singleton services (except for the older platforms)

+DryIoc now uses the spin-wait based approach to ensure that service creation happens once.

+__Note:__ Until the DryIoc v5 the `lock` is still used for the older platforms (< .NET Standard 2.0, < NET 4.5).
+So the DryIoc v5 is fully lock-free.

+### Outdated: Locking is used for creation of scoped and singleton services

 Lock is required to ensure that creation of reused service happens only once.
 For instance for singleton service A:
 ```cs
 class Resolving_singleton_in_parallel